eclipse-archived/ceylon-ide-eclipse/README.md

 	- ceylon-sdk
 	- ceylon.formatter
 	- ceylon-ide-eclipse

-6. Build a full Ceylon distribution locally (see [here](https://github.com/ceylon/ceylon-dist/blob/master/README.md#building-the-distribution) for more details) :
+6. Build a full Ceylon distribution locally (see [here](https://github.com/ceylon/ceylon-dist/blob/master/README.md#building-the-distribution) for more details).
-    - In the `ceylon-dist` directory run : `ant clean publish-all ide-quick`
+    - In the `ceylon-dist` directory run: `ant clean publish-all ide-quick`
-    - This should have produced an eclipse update site available at the following path :
+    - This should have produced an eclipse update site available at the following path:
       `.../ceylon-dist/osgi/build/dist`

 7. Build the Ceylon SDK locally :
-    - In the `ceylon-sdk` directory run : `ant clean publish ide-quick`
+    - In the `ceylon-sdk` directory run: `ant clean publish ide-quick`
-    - This should have produced an eclipse update site available at the following path :
+    - This should have produced an eclipse update site available at the following path:
       `.../ceylon-sdk/osgi/dist`

-8. Build the Ceylon Formatter locally (see [here](https://github.com/ceylon/ceylon.formatter) for more details) :
+8. Build the Ceylon Formatter locally (see [here](https://github.com/ceylon/ceylon.formatter) for more details).
-    - In the `ceylon.formatter` directory run : `ant clean publish ide-quick`
+    - In the `ceylon.formatter` directory run: `ant clean publish ide-quick`
-    - This should have produced an eclipse update site available at the following path :
+    - This should have produced an eclipse update site available at the following path:
       `.../ceylon.formatter/osgi/dist`

-9. From this directory (`ceylon-ide-eclipse`), type :
+9. From this directory (`ceylon-ide-eclipse`), type:

         `mvn clean install -fae`

-    Faster alternative: To skip tests completely you can do:
+    Faster alternative: To skip tests completely you can run:

         `mvn clean install -DskipTests`

-10. The directory `site/target/repository` now contains an update site you can install from (documentation at http://ceylon-lang.org/documentation/1.0/ide/install/ but use the path to this         directory instead of the stable web repository)
+10. The directory `site/target/repository` now contains an update site you can install from.
+Documentation for the update process is at http://ceylon-lang.org/documentation/1.1/ide/install/ but use the path to this directory instead of the stable web repository.

 ## Building with (pure) Eclipse